huy2272/huy2272/README.md

 ### Hi there 👋

-🔭 I’m currently working on an Othello game & pet adoption website.
+🔭 I’m currently working on an Othello website.

-🌱 I’m currently learning OOP, C#, Web development.
+🌱 I’m currently learning Web Development, React.js.

 📫 How to reach me: huy2272@gmail.com